kshetline/tubular_browser-check/README.md

 ### Internet Explorer issue

 Older versions of IE can be buggy handling `<base href=...`> tags.
-As a result, it’s possibly either the loading of this script, or the loading of your redirect page, might fail.
+As a result, it’s possible either the loading of this script, or the loading of your redirect page, might fail.
 The following code, placed after the `<base>` tag, and before the `<script>` tag, can fix that issue:

 ```
   <!--[if IE]><script type="text/javascript">